 You’d think visiting Cantillon would check the box on lambics, but just to be thorough I make the journey out to Brouwerij Drie Fonteinen (Three Fountains Brewery) upon leaving Cantillon.
 It’s a 10 minute walk to the Brussels-South train station where I hop on a southbound train.
 Three stops later I get off in the small town of Lot and make an even shorter walk to Lambic-O-Droom, Drie Fonteinen’s new tasting room and barrel aging facility.
 The setting is distinctly different from Cantillon.
 Here there are trees and grass, and the sound of birds chirping in the distance.
 At one point I cross a small river without thinking too much about it, but when I look at the map on my phone I realize it’s the Senne.

 The Drie Fonteinen tasting center couldn’t be more different from Cantillon.
 The facility, housed in a long one-story building that was previously a warehouse, made it’s debut in the fall of 2016, and is open to the public Wed-Sat from 10 am to 5 pm.
 There’s a row of picnic tables in front of the building and three (presumably retired) foeders on display to the left of the building.
 If you go around to the backside you will find a small orchard of schaarbeekse cherry trees.
 Inside the tasting room is modern, elegant, and rather quiet.
 The room is filled with a half-dozen large tables made from the tops of old foeders.
-Natural light streams into the room, aided by dozens upon dozens of lights, each ensconced in the upper half of a dark green beer bottle, that hang from the ceiling.
+Natural light streams into the room, aided by dozens upon dozens of lights hang from the ceiling, each ensconced in the upper half of a dark green beer bottle.
 Various bottles for purchase sit on shelves mounted on the back wall.
 The back wall also contains a window that looks in on the space where barrel aging, blending and bottling take place.

 Tours are given on Saturdays at 10:30 am for individuals, and by reservation for larger groups.
 Unfortunately, I’ve not timed my visit well enough to manage a tour.
 For those who are curious there’s a nice description of the process, full of many pictures on the Belgian Beer Specialist website.
 The tldr version is as follows.
-Wort is brewed in nearby Beersel, using a process similar to Cantillon, but with modern equipment.
+Wort is brewed in nearby Beersel, using a process similar to Cantillon, but with modern equipment or purchased from other Iambic brewers.
 Interestingly, Drie Fonteinen uses a four-pan, double-decker coolship.
 After inoculation in the coolship, the wort (roughly 3000 L) is transferred to a large plastic container and transported 4 km to the barrel aging facility here in Lot.
 Whereas, Cantillon age their beer almost exclusively in barrels, Drie Fonteinen uses a mixture of foeders and barrels.

 Aside from a few selections (lager, blonde) geared toward lambiphobes who might find themselves here with a friend or a group, the beer menu is made up entirely of Drie Fonteinen lambics, mostly in either 375 or 750 mL bottles.
 Selections of the oude geuze range from a 375 mL bottle of the 2017 vintage for €6, to a 750 mL bottle of the 2004 vintage that will set you back €120.
 There are also a few fruited lambics, including the oude kriek and intense red.
 You can also get 1.5 year old unblended lambic as you can at Cantillon, geuze that has been blended and is waiting to be bottled, and faro, a traditional style made by mixing unblended lambic from a hand pump with candy sugar.